Skip to main content

 Classify Every File By What It Means

-Start a free trial, build a Metadata Category for the files you handle most, and turn business meaning into something you can search, filter, automate, and audit on — anywhere your files live.
+Start a 7-day free trial, build a Metadata Category for the files you handle most, and turn business meaning into something you can search, filter, automate, and audit on, wherever your files live.

 No credit card required • Free for 7 days • Live in minutes